jtackaberry/stagehand/README.md

 * Support for multiple TV metadata providers (currently TheTVDB and TVRage): easily choose the authoritative provider per-series
 * A Just Works design principle: no cumbersome setup or external tools
 * Support for Easynews HTTP-based global search
+* Multi-platform: tested on Linux and Windows (and theoretically works on OS X)